MasakiNishi/job-hunting-ai-backend/README.md

 - **Securing Secrets**: Ensure that you do not commit and push the `.env.local` file with secret values to the repository.
 This precaution is why we rename `.env.local` to `.env`, where secrets are to be stored.
 The `.env` file should already be listed in the `.gitignore` to prevent it from being tracked by Git.
 - **Service Account Key File**: The `service-account-key.json` file contains sensitive authentication information.
 Do not share this file with anyone and ensure it is kept secure to prevent unauthorized access.
+- **API Request Costs**: Be aware that each request to the Gemini API incurs costs.
+Please avoid sending large volumes of requests during development to manage costs effectively.